karina-klinkeviciute/rainbow-challenge/rainbow/readme.md

 This app helps people, especially youth to get involved in the LGBTQIA+ activism and support in a captivating and rewarding way.

+### Rainbow challenge app code

+The backend of the code is written in Python and Django and is in this repository.
+The frontend is written in Dart and Flutter and is in a repository here: [https://github.com/karina-klinkeviciute/rainbow-challenge-front](https://github.com/karina-klinkeviciute/rainbow-challenge-front)

 #### How Rainbow Challenge app works

 Rainbow challenge app presents a set of challenges of different types.
 Those include writing of an article, participating in an event or organizing one, telling a story or some other way of contribution to awarance and acceptance of LGBTQIA++ people.